smithjd/sql-pet/docs/083-exploring-a-single-table.md

 > This chapter demonstrates how to:
 >
+>   * Begin the process of investigating a database from a business perspective
 >   * Dig into a single Adventureworks table containing sales data
 >   * Investigate the data from a business value perspective

 The previous chapter has demonstrated some of the automated techniques for showing what's in the table using specific R functions and packages.
 Now we demonstrate a step-by-step process of making sense of what's in a table from a business perspective.
 We explore one table, illustrating the kind of detective work that's often involved in understand the meaning of the data in a single table.
 We'll investigate the `salesorderheader` table in the `sales` schema in this example with an eye on the AdventureWorks busieness' sales.

+For this kind of detective work we are seeking to undertand the following elements separately and as they interact with each other (and they all do):

+  * The data that's stored in the database
+  * The overall structure of the data (how different tables connect with each other and affect how to interpet each other)
+  * How the data is entered at a day-to-day level to represent business activities
+  * How the business itself is changing

 ## Setup our standard working environment